2191-CSEC465-Group6/Lab3/README.txt

 a space between the dash and the IP addresses.
 There also must not be a space between the IP address, the CIDR number and the slash.
 There are 2 accepted formats for port ranges: dash notation (1-1000) and comma delimited notation (21,22,23).
 There must not be a space between the dashes or commas.

+After changing the path to the input file, you can run it using powershell .\5.ps1

 6. Change the --server argument at the end of the file to the NTP server you want to query.
 The argument takes either a fully qualified hostname or an IP address.
 The default is 'ntp.rit.edu' if no argument is provided.